stratdev3/SimpleW/src/Addons/SimpleW.Service.FileBrowser/readme.md

 await server.RunAsync();
 ```

 By default, the module is closed.
-Configure `Authorize` or set `AllowAnonymous = true`.
+Configure `Authorize`, at least one capability callback, or set `AllowAnonymous = true`.
+When configured, `Authorize` is the common gate evaluated before explicit capabilities.
+Capability callbacks fall back to `Authorize`/`AllowAnonymous` when omitted, which keeps existing configurations compatible and makes read-only access possible with `CanList` and `CanDownload` only.

+`ScopeKey` must return the same non-empty value for every request from one owner.
+It isolates that owner's SSE room, upload sessions, and operations.
+The default uses the authenticated principal identifier, email, or name and falls back to `anonymous`; configure it explicitly when authentication does not populate `session.Principal` or when tenant-level isolation is required.

 The web UI is embedded directly in `SimpleW.Service.FileBrowser.dll`; the NuGet package does not copy a `client/` directory to the consuming application.
 Debug builds automatically serve the local `SimpleW.Service.FileBrowser/client` directory through `StaticFilesModule` when it can be found, so client changes are read directly from disk without rebuilding the module.